Not updated since 2015.

 Photography was always a hobby.
 Argentique was too pricey , until 2010 DSLR were out of reach.
-Now it is all affordable, since 2012 I focused on getting good glass and progress into that technique.
+Now it is all affordable.
+Since 2012 I focused on getting good glass and progress into that technique.
 I love the challenge and try to take timeless images, being more interested in ‘imperfect’ photography – images that are suggestive and can open a discussion – than obvious or contrived outdoor studio shots.
-I like it dirty and spontaneous.
+I like it dirty, spontaneous and vulnerable.

 my favorite outdoor photographer/filmer is jordan manley.
 He inspires me.
 He is among the rare who havent sold out too much to the industry.
 He hasn’t vulgarized the outdoor sports scene to make it available to the mainstream-hashtaggers- hipsters-gaga-crowd epic-tv style.
 His pictures and film have character and substance.
 Manley’s films are not just adds aimed to go viral on the internet but more a real immersion…

 One of my favorite ski shot is from oskar enander <- link

 My main influence in ski photography is Christian Pondella , his images are the athlete’s perspective, instead of the spectators view.
 One of the few ski photographers who do that.

 I find Reuben Krabbe very annoying because his style is fresh and a style i aspire to.

 My favorite chamonix gopro flicks: